neondatabase/website/content/docs/reference/cli-auth.md

 - If the `--api-key` option is provided, it is used for authentication.
 - If the `--api-key` option is not provided, the `NEON_API_KEY` environment variable setting is used.
-- If there is no `--api-key` option or `NEON_API_KEY` environment variable setting, the CLI looks for the `credentials.json` file created by the `neonctl auth` command.
+- If there is no `--api-key` option or `NEON_API_KEY` environment variable setting, the CLI looks for the `credentials.json` file created by the `neon auth` command.
-- If the credentials file is not found, the Neon CLI initiates the `neonctl auth` web authentication process.
+- If the credentials file is not found, the Neon CLI initiates the `neon auth` web authentication process.

 </Admonition>